100% Ownership in the UAE [Explained]

 From helping entrepreneurs figure out the most suitable jurisdiction, trade license, and corporate structure based on the nature of their business, to obtaining all required documents and approvals from various government agencies for the issuance of visa and license, Shuraa takes care of all the steps and formalities so that businesses would not have to worry about the legal procedures.

 Moreover, since the law is fairly recent, the integration between various governmental departments will take time.
-To avoid confusions and learn more about how Shuraa can help you navigate through the process of obtaining 100% ownership of business in the UAE, book a free consultation with Shuraa’s Legal Corporate Advisors.
+To avoid confusions and learn more about how Shuraa can help you navigate through the process of obtaining 100 percent ownership of business in the UAE, book a free consultation with Shuraa’s Legal Corporate Advisors.

 Call +971 44081900 or WhatsApp +971 501287254 or drop an email to [email protected]